chombosan - stock.adobe.com

 One only has to look at the effort Microsoft, the one-time poster child for proprietary software systems, has put into courting (and contributing to) the open source community of late.

-Just over a year ago, for example, the Open Source Initiative (OSI) confirmed Microsoft had joined its ranks as a platinum sponsor, having gradually stepped up its involvement in the community by releasing a number of its offerings available under an open source license for the first time.
+Just over a year ago, for example, the Open Source Initiative (OSI) confirmed Microsoft had joined its ranks as a platinum sponsor, having gradually stepped up its involvement in the community by releasing a number of its offerings available under an open source license for the time.

-Hot on the heels of that announcement came the general release of SQL Server 2017 in October 2017, which was notable because not only did this version of the relational database management system run on Windows, but also – for the first time – on Linux too.
+Hot on the heels of that announcement came the general release of SQL Server 2017 in October 2017, which was notable because not only did this version of the relational database management system run on Windows, but also – for the time – on Linux too.

-Speaking as a “boomerang employee” of Microsoft, who left the firm in 2014 after a decade before re-joining 18 months ago, John "JG" Chirapurath, general manager of Azure Data, blockchain and AI at Microsoft, said such a move would have been unheard of during his first term at the company.
+Speaking as a “boomerang employee” of Microsoft, who left the firm in 2014 after a decade before re-joining 18 months ago, John "JG" Chirapurath, general manager of Azure Data, blockchain and AI at Microsoft, said such a move would have been unheard of during his term at the company.

 “We are living through the renaissance in terms of technology and in terms of how Microsoft is investing,” he told Computer Weekly.

-“If you had told me on my first go around that SQL Server would ship on Linux, I would have said no – I don’t see that happening.
+“If you had told me on my go around that SQL Server would ship on Linux, I would have said no – I don’t see that happening.
 But, yes, we shipped it on Linux and it became the most successful SQL server release we ever shipped.”

 Indeed, at the time of writing, Microsoft estimates that SQL Server 2017 has been downloaded close to 6 million times, which Kumar largely puts down to its Linux compatibility.